-The 2017 Iowa Prize for Literary Nonfiction was awarded to Laura’s debut essay collection, For Single Mothers Working as Train Conductors.
-The book is forthcoming from the University of Iowa Press on 1 June 2018.
+Laura’s debut essay collection, For Single Mothers Working as Train Conductors, won the 2017 Iowa Prize for Literary Nonfiction.
+The University of Iowa Press published it in June 2018.

-The award ceremony for the Notting Hill Essay Prize, which took place in London on 28 June, included a discussion moderated by two of the judges, with five of the winners participating.
+The award ceremony for the Notting Hill Essay Prize, included a discussion moderated by two of the judges, with five of the winners participating.
 It can be viewed here.

 Please see here for a breakdown of the video.

 For Single Mothers Working as Train Conductors events schedule:

 Saturday, 9 June, 4:15 pm, Amplit Fest, New York City, Summer Reads Panel.